-Multiple applications from an organization are not allowed.
-If multiple applications are received, the most recent application submitted by the deadline will be accepted.
+Multiple applications from an organization are allowed.
+Applicants can submit up to one application per country.
+If multiple applications for one country are received, the most recent application submitted by the deadline will be accepted.
 If the most recent application is disqualified for any reason, USDOL will not replace it with an earlier application.
 Applicant entities are not precluded from participating as partners on another entity's application.